 3 Ways to Install Internet Explorer on Mac

-Changing the User Agent in Safari to Internet Explorer does not always help, so the question is still relevant – “Can you view the websites written with the help of the outdated codes?”
-In fact, even the majority of Microsoft personal computers’ owners do not use IE any longer, so what can we say about, say, Apple MacBook Pro users?
+As it was mentioned above, changing the User Agent in Safari to Internet Explorer does not always help, so the question is still relevant – “Can you view the websites written with the help of the outdated codes?”
+In fact, even the majority of Microsoft personal computers’ owners do not use IE any longer, so what can we say about, for example, Apple MacBook Pro users?

 Discover How to Run Internet Explorer on Mac Using Different Methods

-Now that you have discovered where to download and install the browser of your interest, it is time to discuss how to run it on Mac.
-Let’s say, you have chosen the first option, which is Wine.
+Now that you have discovered where to download and install IE, it is time to discuss how to run it on Mac.
+Let’s say, you have chosen the third option, which is Wine.
 It ‘bottles’ different Windows tools into launchable .app files that are stored in the Applications folder along with other Apple utilities.
-The process is simple: you get Wine and run Internet Explorer (version 6 and up) through this instrument.
+The process is simple: you get Wine and run Internet Explorer (version 6 and up) through this tool.

-If you choose the third option, virtualization, you should learn how to deal with things like VirtualBox and Parallels.
-You may also run Windows on Mac via Boot Camp:
+If you choose the second option, virtualization, you should learn how to deal with things like VirtualBox and Parallels.
+You may also run Windows on Mac via Boot Camp if your Mac is compatible.

 Run Windows on Mac via Boot Camp